-Investors need to realise that technology is and can be a comprehensive tool for effective management of a school.
-Technology is not only for teaching-learning, but also for better communication and administration, and it can be customised to suit individual needs.
+Lack of awareness in the minds of stakeholders, including investors or owners of schools, parents, teachers and students, has created a lot of misconceptions about technology and its crucial need in the teaching-learning process.
+School owners need to realize that technology is and can be a comprehensive tool for an effective management of the school.
+Technology is not only for teaching-learning but also for better communication and administration, and it can be customized to suit individual needs.

 The teaching community probably poses the main challenge.
-Teachers, especially the good ones, may perceive technology as a threat to their importance or even their recognition.
-They must realise that technology will help students only when used effectively.
-Teachers must not only learn to use technology, but also keep inventing, practising and re-discovering new strategies.
-This needs time beyond school hours.
-A school, especially an old set-up, needs to change the mind-set of its teachers.
+Many teachers may perceive technology as a threat to their importance or even their recognition.
+They must realize that technology will help students only when they will be used effectively.
+Teachers must not only learn to use technology but also keep inventing, practicing, and re-discovering new ways to make the best use of technology in teaching/learning.

-Students are facing an even bigger challenge than parents and teachers.
-For them, the Internet offers a vast platform of knowledge.
+Students are facing an even bigger challenge than their parents and teachers do.
+For them, the Internet offers a vast repository of knowledge.
 However, it needs to be in tune with their specific needs.
-Without sufficient guidance, they find themselves at a loss when looking for information on the Web.
+Without sufficient guidance, they find themselves at a loss while looking for information on the web.
 In fact, sometimes, they may be misguided, too!
 They need wise guides, skilled facilitators and competent mentors to keep them on the right track.

 Digital gaming, the virtual world of connectivity to the universe, simulation, virtual manipulative, MySpace, Facebook, and so on … the unlimited power of the digital era seems to be sweeping GenNext.
-Technology is an integral part of the lives of Ikids of the new millennium.
+Technology is an integral part of the lives of kids of the new millennium.
 Educators, therefore, will have to find ways of harnessing this power to create a better tomorrow for today’s students.
-Technology-enabled education that can stimulate critical thinking, logical reasoning and problem-solving, and hone the skills of application, analysis and synthesis will prepare our youth for competitive traits.
+Technology-enabled education—which can stimulate critical thinking, logical reasoning, and problem-solving, and hone the skills of application, analysis, and synthesis—will equip our youth with cutting-edge traits.
 The children of today cannot prepare for their future with the tools of the past.
 The way interactive boards have replaced the old style of chalk and blackboard, learning styles and environments also need to be interactive, innovative and thought-provoking for the digital generation.
 Technology is a must; it is no longer a choice.
 The faster we accept it, the easier it would be for educators.

 Financial implications are probably the biggest barrier for any school to adopt technology, especially if it is a large set-up.
-Even if a school is willing to adopt technology, it needs to allocate sufficient resources from its funds to ensure that technology-enabled education is a meaningful support for teachers and students.
+Even if a school is willing to adopt technology, it needs to allocate sufficient resources to ensure that technology-enabled education is a meaningful support for its teachers and students.

 Therefore, everybody, including school managements, must accept the fact that a specific provision for technology must become a regular feature of their budget.

-Although it exists among all stake-holders in the education sector, technophobia is more a mental barrier than a technical hurdle.
-Scepticism, a fear of incompatibility, and probably a lack of motivation or even incentive are the root cause of the inertia when it comes to adopting technology as part of our classroom life.
+Although it exists among all the stakeholders in the education sector, technophobia is more a mental barrier than a technical hurdle.
+Scepticism, a fear of incompatibility, and probably a lack of motivation or even incentive are the root cause of the inertia, especially when it comes to adopting technology in the classroom-based teaching/learning.